RajiwadeChay/devTinder/homework.md

 - Create /signup API to add data to database
 - Push some documents using APL calls in postman
 - Error handling using try catch

+# EPISODE 07

+- Difference between JS Object & JSON
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recive data from the end user